gregorysantana/Link-Tracker/linktracker/README.txt

 Thank you for downloading the SLT "Simple Link Tracker" with PHP and MySQL.

-in order for the installer to work it has to be inside the app folder!
+in order for the installer to work it has to be inside the app folder! and if you're placing linktracker inside a subfolder then you must edit class/config and insert it manually later.